Growth or Exit Planning: What’s Right for You in the Pandemic?

 Exit Windows – Market Readiness

-Setting a proper growth and/or exit plan begins with the end in mind.
-And, if time permits, you can think about growing into your future exit.
-It helps to understand when you would like to exit and then build the business growth and exit plan around that timing.
+Setting a proper growth or exit plan begins with the end in mind.
+If time permits, you can work toward growing into your future exit—identifying when you’d like to step away and then building your business growth and exit plan around that timing.

 Three (3) Concepts Relating to Timing of Growth and Exit Planning